-The pilot flame hits the generator's curved surface and splits.
+The pilot flame must surround the generator tip from 1/4 to 3/8-inches.
 Pilot flame is preset at the factory, so ordinarily it does not require field adjustment.
-Figure 19.
+(Figure 19).
 On new installations, the gas lines will be filled with air and may take several minutes to establish a pilot flame.